Born at Mount Street, Wrexham, Denbighshire, on the 12th of December 1830.

 Mr. Wood, a Guildford delegate to the Civil Servants conference at the Winter Gardens, explained: 'I have been interested in tracing my family history ever since my uncle gave me the campaign medals of Edwin's father, John W. Hughes, who served in the 12th Light Dragoons.
 I went to the public record office at Nottingham, where my mother was born and my grandfather died.
 They told me that my great-grandfather had died at Egerton Road, Blackpool.
 Later, I happened to be looking through some military books at Aldershot which gave a small biography, confirming that he died at Egerton Road in 1927, aged 97, the last survivor of the Charge of the Light Brigade.'

-Discharged from Norwich on the 8th of August 1827 as "Quite worn out and unfit from length of service", he was credited with 24 years 227 days service (including 2 years extra for having been present at the battle of Waterloo).
+He was discharged from Norwich on the 8th of August 1827 as "Quite worn out and unfit from length of service".
+He was credited with 24 years 227 days service (including 2 years extra for having been present at the battle of Waterloo).

 His medal entitlement was shown as having the Waterloo medal (where he served in Captain Edwin Sandy's Troop) and later as receiving the M.G.S. medal with clasps for Salamanca and Vittoria.
 Awarded a pension of 1/- per day, he died in the Dublin Pension District on the 2nd of January 1853.